4 Strategic Questions a CSM Should Ask That Might Just Save a Renewal

 At a high-level, strategic conversations are discussions with customers about big-picture items.
 They might take the form of a Quarterly Business Review, onboarding, or even a quick check-in call, but no matter what the context is, they’re completely different from the “in the weeds” day-to-day conversations.
 They focus on the long-term instead of the tactical.

 From Weeds to Strategy and Conversations that Matter

 For customer success managers (CSMs), it’s imperative to have strategic conversations with customers on a regular basis.
 These strategic conversations are your best opportunity to build trust with customers – which is a cornerstone trait of any CSM.
+Learn more about the power of building trust with your clients in this webinar.
 The ability to have a strategic conversation also separates senior level CSMs from those just starting out.
 When you show that you truly care about your customers’ day-to-day pains, as well as their future goals, you’ll gradually level up from a ‘resource’ to a true ‘partner’.

 According to a recent article on Glide Consulting, a good strategic conversation between a CSM and customer: